Blog

 Search

-These are the 10 web vulnerabilities most frequently found by Hackmetrix
+The 10 web vulnerabilities most frequently found by Hackmetrix

 After having run thousands of scans on Hackmetrix we can finally say we officially know the 10 most common vulnerabilities we’ve found across every site we scanned.